 Tiny chips and dings on expensive porcelain fixtures and appliances are distressing-but fixable.
 With a few careful dabs of touch-up glaze and a little sanding and buffing you can make those ugly blemishes vanish.

-Clean the damaged area with soap and water, rinse and let dry.
+Clean the damaged porcelain repair area with soap and water, rinse and let dry.
 Thoroughly mix the touch-up glaze.
 Dab the glaze onto the damaged area with the enclosed applicator brush, and let it dry for 24 hours.
 Repeat, if necessary, until the damaged area is filled, letting the glaze completely dry before recoating.

 Disguise chips, dings and scratches in porcelain bathtubs, sinks, toilets and major appliances with a quick and easy touch-up glaze.